kritzware/YouGit/questionnaire.md

 9. Do you understand git error messages?

+10. What aspects of git do you find confusing?

+11. Describe a time when you had trouble using Git?

-10. Any thoughts on youGit? (explain idea)
+12. Any thoughts on youGit? (explain idea)